nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The index refers to the number on the left of the event and volunteer's name in their respective lists.
 * The index **must be a positive integer** 1, 2, 3, …​

-### Saving the data
+## Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+VolunSync's data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 --------------------------------------------------------------------------------------------------------------------